Large Chicken Bacon Ranch

 - .Garlic Knots

 Stoner's dough cut into eight pieces then hand knotted and topped with garlic butter and age parmesan.
-Served with garlic butter and marinara.$9.99
+Served with garlic butter and marinara.$9.48

 .Small Pizzas 10"